bridgesense/dotfiles/README.md

 documentation with live hints for ease of discovery.
 After entering Emacs just hit the leader key (,) to get started.
 Hit the leader key twice for a fuzzy command search.

+NOTE: I have some personal concerns around Emacs 28's performance.
+Although, I'm really excited about the new developments in 29.
+I would strongly suggest to sticking with version 27 for now.
+If your distro doesn't have it, there are compilation examples in each of the workstation scripts.

 [Return to top](#yadrlite)